Cryptor-XR/X-Crypt/README.md

 Do you want to install packages? (y/n)

 If you have not installed the required packages, type y option so that all packages are installed automatically, and if you have installed the packages, type n option.

+# The creator of X-Crypt
+X-Crypt by Cryptor-XR